Geist-im-Wind/Wargame-Writeups/OverTheWire/Bandit/level24/README.md

 print "Program finished executing."
 ```

 After doing a bit of reading, I found that I could speed up the requests significantly by transmitting every possible combination to the server at once, rather than one request at a time.
-To do so, I made a file named `dictgen.sh` containing the following script:
+To do so, I made a file named `dictgen.sh` containing the following script and ran it:
 ```bash
 #!/bin/bash
 PASS='UoMYTrfrBFHyQXmg6gzctqAwOmw1IohZ'